proddata/crate/docs/config/cluster.rst

   Allow to control when rebalancing will happen based on the total state of all the indices shards in the cluster.
-Defaulting to ``indices_all_active`` to reduce chatter during initial recovery.
+Defaulting to ``indices_all_active`` to reduce chatter during initial :ref:`recovery <glossary-shard-recovery>`.

 .. _cluster.routing.allocation.cluster_concurrent_rebalance: